ufint/Steam-Inventory-Helper-SIH-for-Mozilla-Firefox/README.md

 # Steam-Inventory-Helper-SIH-for-Mozilla-Firefox
-Enables the use of Steam Inventory Helper (vibecoded by Claude) | Позволяет пользоваться Steam Inventory Helper (vibecoded by Claude)

 # **ENG**
 **THE EXTENSION IS NOT READY AND IS A TEMPORARY HACK THAT NEEDS TO BE ADDED EVERY TIME YOU OPEN FIREFOX**

+This extension allows you to use Steam Inventory Helper (SIH) in the Mozilla Firefox browser.

 vibe-coded something, so if an error comes up, either throw the ZIP into Claude and describe your problem for it or write here: tg:ufint / e-mail: [ufint.github@gmail.com](mailto:ufint.github@gmail.com)